 If you prefer to donate by check, please mail it to: Dharmawheels Foundation, 4238 Rickeys Way, Unit J, Palo Alto, CA 94306.

-All of your donations are tax deductible.
+Donations are tax deductible to the extent allowed by law.
 You will receive a receipt that acknowledges your donation.

 Your contact information will remain confidential and will not be shared with others.